Pharmacogenomics of Breast Cancer

 Selected References

-Major Networks and Collaborations
+Major Networks and Collaborations, Funding

 - International Tamoxifen Pharmcogenomics Consortium (ITPC)